Having Your Wisdom Teeth Extracted

 We are committed to making your experience a great one!
 Thanks to rapidly advancing technology, new medicines, sterilization and infection control options, Dr. Beanland, Dr. Vellis, Dr. A. Kang and Dr. T. Kang are able to perform the procedure in a way that promotes quicker healing and minimizes pain.

-For more information about Wisdom Teeth Removal or to schedule a consultation with Drs.
+For more information or to schedule a consultation with Drs.
 Beanland, Vellis, A. Kang or T. Kang, please choose an option.

 The Day of Your Procedure